 Mtukudzi’s music career started at the age of 23 with the 1975 release of his debut single, Stop After Orange.
 It's been stated widely, including on Mtukudzi's own website that in 1977 he teamed up with Zimbabwe top musician, Thomas Mapfumo, at a famous band called Wagon Wheels that being his official entry into the Zimbabwean music industry.
-Mapfumo has however denied this saying
+Mapfumo, however, denied this saying,

 The Black Spirits (now the name of Mtukudzi’s band) was my band,” Mapfumo says.
 “He was with Wagon Wheels, and then they changed it to Black Spirits.
 Our Black Spirits disbanded, and then we formed the Blacks Unlimited.
 He never played with Blacks Unlimited; he was with Wagon Wheels before they changed their name to Black Spirits.
 We played together on that short tour when he was singing Red for Stop and Green for Go.
 At that time, that group had no name when we toured… it was just Green for Go and Red for Stop.